Since I don't focus on it in my blog: here's a list of culture shocks I've had in Gana!

 Working hours

 At most places - apart from schools maybe - there are no working hours.
 At one hotel the receptionist slept under a blanket on the ground behind the counter.
-Many watch Instagram or Tiktok because they have nothing to do, except being at their job from 6am to 9:30pm.
-Also jobs like "carrying your drinks to your room" seem pointless and saddening.
-Great is also the 30days work/30 days rest schedule.
+Many watch Instagram or Tiktok.

 Engines